eonil/SQLite3/README.md

 ----------------------------------
 Seriously looking for JOIN stuffs on SQLite?
-Well, those stuffs are not provided as formalized methods, but you do them by executing your own custom SQL query.
+Well, those stuffs are not provided as formalized methods, but you still can do them by executing your own custom SQL query.

 ````Swift